govgeeks/website/README.md

 - Add first blog post
 - Copy code of conduct from somewhere (18F)
 - Figure out best way to link back to all of the cool gov sites
+- Public slack channels
+- Public slack reg system that 18F use